matrix-org/matrix-spec-proposals/proposals/1954-remove-prev_event-from-essential-keys-list.md

 ## Conclusions
 Removing ```prev_content``` is pragmatic response to the current situation.
-It alligns the federation and the spec, and does so in a way that removes unecessary overhead.
+It aligns the federation and the spec, and does so in a way that removes unnecessary overhead.